littlebabyboy/littlebabyboy/README.md

-# H3XO
+# H3XO (VAPESTRESSER)

-Cybersecurity researcher with a focus on network analysis, exploit development, and system level automation.
+Researcher and developer with a focus on large scale network stress testing, traffic generation, and system level automation.
-Started in private security circles, later transitioned into professional consulting, and now advise on threat analysis and mitigation.
+Originally active in private security circles, I later transitioned into professional consulting with a focus on resilience and performance evaluation of networks and systems.

 ---

 ## Technical Focus
-- Network analysis and penetration testing
+- Network stress and resilience testing
+- Large-scale traffic simulation and obfuscation
 - Vulnerability research and exploit development
-- System-level automation and traffic obfuscation
+- Low level system automation

 ---